 Crab sticks stuffed with cod liver.
 Awesome cod baked with crab sticks Fish with crab sticks in the oven

-A very simple yet sophisticated dish that cooks incredibly quickly.
+A very simple and at the same time delicious dish that cooks incredibly quickly.
 The combination of fish, sticks, tomatoes and cheese is great!
-It is especially important if you are expecting unexpected guests for dinner.
+This is especially true if you are expecting unexpected guests for dinner.

-Let's cook fish baked with crab sticks at home.
+Let's prepare fish baked with crab sticks at home.
 Cut the fish into portions and fry in oil.
-Chop tomatoes and crab sticks at random and mix with mayonnaise and garlic.
-Put the fish on the bottom of the baking dish, put the sticks with vegetables and mayonnaise on top.
-We bake the dish in the oven until tender.
+Chop tomatoes and crab sticks as desired and mix with mayonnaise and garlic.
+Place the fish on the bottom of the baking dish and place the sticks with vegetables and mayonnaise on top.
+Bake the dish in the oven until done.
 Good luck!

-A simple recipe for fish baked with crab sticks of home cooking step by step with a photo.
-Easy to cook at home in 1 hour.
-Contains only 138 calories.
+A simple homemade recipe for fish baked with crab sticks, step by step with photos.
+Easy to prepare at home in 1 hour.
+Contains only 138 kilocalories.

 • Occasion: For lunch